 Section 9.
 The total risk value of the jurisdiction indicates the ML/TF risk exposure the Company has to the specific country/jurisdiction.
 It multiplies the KnowYourCountry risk value (see section 5 above) with the jurisdiction frequency (see section 8 above).
 It is held that more connections to a specific country/jurisdiction increase the risk that the ML/TF risk that the country/jurisdiction has, increases the risk that this ML/TF risk actually materialises.

 Section 10.
 The risk distribution is based on the total risk value of the jurisdictions.
 It provides the Company an easier picture to what extent it is exposed to ML/TF risk of a specific jurisdiction.
 The Company may wish to focus its understanding of ML/TF risks and countermeasures on the countries with the highest risk.

+Adding a New Jurisdiction

+Firstly select the spare jurisdiction row above the barrier provided for you.

+Right click & select copy to copy the spare row.

+Select the spare row which you want to insert your jurisdiction above

+Right click on the selected row and select “Insert Copied Cells”.

+Populate the new row with the information on the jurisdiction, its name, its call for FTAF countermeasures, its AML strategic deficiencies, its country rating and a risk score if one was given.

 Tax Risk

 Tax offences are predicate offences of money laundering.
 Although many indicators for tax risk correspond with general ML/TF risk indicators, it is held based on Friedman’s rational man model, that a person is more likely to evade tax when he is subject to high tax.
 Because this does not affect other ML/TF risk, it is taken into consideration separately.